 The programme also complements similar survey work conducted during the breeding seasons by Scottish National Heritage, the Royal Society for the Protection of Birds and by Fair Isle Bird Observatory Trust.

-Scientific evidence from the 2018 seabird monitoring programme
+Scientific evidence from the 2019 seabird monitoring programme.

-- Northern Fulmar Fulmarus glacialis, Population counts of the Northern Fulmar were very similar to the 2017 counts.
-Mean breeding success across the four monitored sites was similar to the 1985-2017 average.
+Northern Fulmar Fulmarus glacialis, Monitoring of the standard Fulmar population and breeding success sites was not possible due to Covid-19 in 2020.
+In 2019 population counts were very similar to those in 2018.
+Mean breeding success across the four monitored sites was also similar to 2018 (0.38 chicks fledged per AOS in 2019, 0.40 in 2018).

 Pre-breeding season population counts of Black Guillemots Cepphus grille revealed: